 Disclaimer: This post may contain affiliate links. For more information, see my disclosure policy here 

-WARNING: PREPARE FOR PICTURE OVERLOAD! :o) Once hubby and I decided to start trying to expand our family, I immediately began planning our future baby’s nursery.
+Once hubby and I decided to start trying to expand our family, I immediately began planning our future baby’s nursery.
 Who am I kidding?
 I began planning the nursery as soon as we got married.
 Maybe before.
 I’m a girl.
 We do these things.
 Sorry I’m not sorry.
-Thanks to the wonderful world of Pintrest, I began collecting a plethora of adorable nursery ideas.
+Thanks to the wonderful world of Pinterest, I began collecting a plethora of adorable nursery ideas.
 I never really wanted a theme for the nursery.
 I didn’t want it to babyish.
 I wanted something cute and eclectic and something that could easily transition from baby to big kid.
 I think that this nursery hits all those points, and I love it!
 So without further ado, Emma’s nursery –

-I saw this nursery on Pintrest and loved the display above the crib.
-So I glitterized (Is that even a word?
-It is now!) wooden letters and raided my fabric stash.
+I saw this nursery on Pinterest and loved the fabric hoop display above the crib.
+So I glitterized (is that even a word?) these wooden letters and raided my fabric stash.
 So pretty!
 P.S.
 Did you know that they make glitter spray paint?
 Go get some!
 Now.
 Seriously.
 Its awesome!

 The little alcove by the window makes a perfect reading nook.
 I wanted a lamp above the chair, but also wanted to be able to turn it off and on easily while holding a tiny, squirming human.
 So I ran to Target and bought a wireless light switch like this one.
 I hung the switch right next to the chair so I don’t even have to move to flip the switch.
-Pinned a nursery with a mobile made of paper cranes.
+I had pinned an image of a nursery with a mobile made of paper cranes.
 I love the idea, so I made one too!

 The coral dresser was the first nursery decision I made.
 Got the idea here, found a dresser on Craigslist, and went to town.
 The hanging storage holds all the many, many, many diapers she needs.

 What’s a nursery without some super cute (and funny) art?
 P.S.
 Chalkboard wall!